Last updated 7th December 2023. By Meg Moon. In this guide, we explore making a car accident injury claim with No Win No Fee solicitors.

 To recover costs incurred due to your injuries, you could claim under the special damages head.
 You must supply evidence of your costs, however, such as receipts.

 Some examples of what you could recover include:

 - Lost wages.
 If you miss work due to your injuries or to attend medical appointments, you could claim your loss of earnings.

 - Cosmetic aids.
 This could include specialist makeup to conceal scars or even plastic surgery.

-- Medical devices.
+- Medical expenses.
 You could require a wheelchair, for example.
 The costs for any devices you rent or buy to cope with your injuries could be recovered.

-Various factors can impact how much you can claim.
-For a personalised estimation of your potential compensation, contact our advisors.
+Various factors can impact how much you can receive.
+For a personalised estimation of your potential car accident compensation, contact our advisors.
 They can assess your individual circumstances and provide an accurate estimate of what you could potentially receive.

-If you would like to make a personal claim you might like to hire a No Win No Fee solicitor.
-A No Win No Fee arrangement is a way to hire legal representation without upfront solicitors fees.
+If you would like to make a personal injury claim you might like to instruct a No Win No Fee solicitor.
+A No Win No Fee arrangement is a way to access the helpful services of a solicitor without upfront legal costs.

 Other Car Accident Claim Resources

-We have provided some links that you might find useful:
+We have also provided some links that you might find useful: